-As a subset of the groundwater sampling discussed in Section 2.3, groundwater will be collected from one DNAPL-impacted well, one LNAPL-impacted well, and two non-impacted wells, and analyzed for geochemical parameters including nitrate, sulfate, dissolved gasses, dissolved iron, and dissolved manganese as listed in Table 4.
+As a subset of the groundwater sampling discussed in Section 2.3, groundwater will be collected from one DNAPL-impacted well, one well with elevated dissolved VOC and SVOC impacts, and two non-impacted wells, and analyzed for geochemical parameters including nitrate, sulfate, dissolved gases, dissolved iron, and dissolved manganese as listed in Table 4.
 Labware and soil and groundwater sample preservation are summarized in Table 5.